Principal Investigator

 ude.uyn@aruim.ikuy Google Scholar LinkedIn X (Twitter)

 Dr. Yuki Miura is an assistant professor at the Department of Mechanical and Aerospace Engineering and the Center for Urban Science and Progress at NYU Tandon.
-She is also a faculty advisory board at the Volatility and Risk Institute at NYU Stern.
+She is also a member of the faculty advisory board at the Volatility and Risk Institute at NYU Stern.
+She is a member of the New York City Panel on Climate Change (NPCC5).
 Previously, she worked at Morgan Stanley in climate risk management and quantitative strategy.
 Her research is at the intersection of engineering, climate science, finance, and social sciences.
 She develops data-driven strategies to mitigate natural hazards and build resilient cities.
-By coupling advanced modeling with in-depth understanding of socioeconomic factors, she provides actionable solutions for both public and private institutions.
+By coupling advanced modeling with an in-depth understanding of socioeconomic factors, she provides actionable solutions for both public and private institutions.

 PhD Students